IHateMyKite/BFEC/README.md

 # Better Follower Equipment Control

-This mod allows for better control of what will folloer wear/not wear.
+This mod allows for better control of what armor will follower wear/not wear.

 ## Requirements